Zev Buffman: Life and career

+In 1974, he was involved in a pilot for ABC television, Fantasies Fulfilled, starring Walter Matthau, which later became the hit series Fantasy Island.

-From 1976 to 1990, he was President of the Jackie Gleason Performing Arts Center, located in Miami Beach.
-He helped renovate the theater complex and brought in Broadway performers, including Julie Andrews, Liza Minnelli, Angela Lansbury and Yul Brynner.
+From 1976 to 1990, he was President of the Miami Beach Theater of the Performing Arts (later renamed the Jackie Gleason Theater of the Performing Arts), located in Miami Beach, Florida.
+He helped renovate the theater complex and acquired an exclusive theatrical lease and brought in Broadway performers, including Julie Andrews, Liza Minnelli, Angela Lansbury and Yul Brynner.
 The opening of the 3,000-seat performing arts center was part of the real estate comeback of South Beach and the nearby Lincoln Mall.

-During the 1970s and early 1980s, he launched the "Zev Bufman Broadway Series" in Ft.
-Lauderdale, St. Petersburg, Palm Beach, Orlando, Jacksonville, Norfolk, New Orleans and Chicago, as well as the first three seasons of the Tampa Bay Performing Arts Center (known now as the Straz Center for the Performing Arts) in Tampa.
-Buffman sold his theatre interests to Pace Theatrical in 1988.

 Buffman was a general partner/ producer at the Chicago Theatre from 1977-1981, along with partner Frank Sinatra.
 At this national landmark theater, he partnered with the city of Chicago to oversee a $50 million restoration and reopening.
 Upon completion, Buffman presented Broadway shows and concert performances by internationally known artists.

+In 1978 he added the Mayor Bob Carr Performing Arts Centre in Orlando, Florida to his circuit of theaters and started an expansion of his circuit.

+In 1981 he entered a lease for the Royal Poinciana Playhouse in Palm Beach, Florida for the winter season.
+The Little Foxes starring Elizabeth Taylor was performed at the Royal Poinciana Playhouse and the Parker Playhouse.
+It later toured and brought Taylor to her Broadway debut and led to the formation of the Elizabeth Taylor Group.

-He also purchased and fully restored the vintage 1927 3,000-seat Saenger Theatre in the French Quarter in New Orleans.
-Working with his partners at Pace Theatrical of Houston, the Saenger Theatre became a national landmark and New Orleans' new home for the performing arts.
+In 1982 Buffman, together with Pace Theatrical, purchased and fully restored the vintage 1927 3,000-seat Saenger Theatre in the French Quarter in New Orleans.
+Working with his partners at Pace Theatrical, the Saenger Theatre became a national landmark and New Orleans' new home for the performing arts.

-In 1988, Buffman became the founding general partner of the NBA basketball team the Miami Heat with partner Ted Arison, owner of Carnival Cruise Lines.
-Buffman also helped with the fundraising efforts to build the Miami Arena, where the Heat played until 1999.
+The same year, he also collaborated with Andrew Lloyd Webber as lead producer of the original Broadway production of Joseph and the Amazing Technicolor Dreamcoat.

+In 1983 he brought Taylor and Richard Burton together to the Broadway stage in the revival of Private Lives.

+In 1985, his presentations of Requiem for a Heavyweight and Jerry's Girls moved from Florida to Broadway but both were unsuccessful there and Buffman decided to take a sabbatical from New York theater.